Art Stuff (And Sex Stuff)

 Andrea Fraser, Untitled, 2003/2004/2006

-If you’ve read my bio properly — like, all the way to the end — you’ll know I’m also an artist.
+If you’ve read my bio properly, like all the way to the end, you already know this: I’m also an artist.

 I didn’t start escorting and then become an artist.